joeyparrish/kinetoscope/hardware/README.md

      - Surface Finish: ENIG
      - Gold Fingers: Yes
      - 30°finger chamfered: Yes
+   - When ordering this through JLCPCB, the following parts will have to be populated by hand:
+     - C2 (bulk capacitor, electrolytic, 47uF, 16+V)
+     - U2 (fixed low-drop-out regulator, 1.5A @ 3.3V)
  - `sram-bank`: SRAM Bank Board
    - There are actually two of these in the stack, one for each 1MB SRAM bank.
    - These host the SRAM itself, the buffers that allow it to be alternately